NVIDIA-Merlin/HugeCTR/README.md

 ```

 ### Build with Multi-Nodes Training Supported ###
 To run with multi-nodes please build in this way and run HugeCTR with `mpirun`.
-For more details plese refer to `samples/dcn2nodes`
+For more details please refer to `samples/dcn2nodes`
 ```shell
 $ mkdir -p build
 $ cd build